What is premenstrual dysphoric disorder?

 How is premenstrual dysphoric disorder treated?

 If you think you have PMDD, your doctor or nurse will likely ask you to monitor your period symptoms for a few months.
 Also, you may have a blood test or other tests to rule out other problems that may be causing your symptoms.
-He may also ask you questions about whether you’ve ever had anxiety or depression.
+He may also ask you questions regarding whether you’ve ever had anxiety or depression.

 • Antidepressants called SSRIs (selective serotonin reuptake inhibitors).